SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 The Default NACL has Inbound Rules.
 Each rule is incremented by 100. (see more below).

+### Custom NACLs

 You can create custom network ACLs.
 By default each custom network ACL *denies* all inbound and outbound traffic until you add rules.

+### Stateless

+*Network ACLs are stateless*.
+So responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).

+You can add deny and allow rules.
+When you open a port on inbound, it doesn't mean a port opens on outbound.

+### NACLs vs Security groups

+Security Groups usually control the list of ports that are allowed to be used by your EC2 instances and the NACLs control which network or list of IP addresses can connect to your whole VPC.

 *if you're using network ACLs, they will always be evaluated before security groups.* So if you **deny** a specific port on your ACL, it will never reach your security group.
 So, **NACls will always act first before security groups.**

 ...
 So, you can use a network ACL to block specific IP Addresses.
 * You can't block specific IP addresses using security groups.

-*Network ACLs are stateless*.
-So responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).

 ## Create a Network ACL
 Click the Create button up top.